 Human Smoke (John Turk):

 Smoke’s human form is playable by inputting a code after selecting Robot Smoke as your character.
-He’s basically just Scorpion, and his only fatality is the old decapitation uppercut.
+He has Scorpion’s special moves, and his only fatality is the old decapitation uppercut.
 Not very interesting, really, and isn’t even a canon character in the storyline, but his combos can wreck everything.

 Noob Saibot (John Turk):

 Jesus christ how many goddamn ninjas… Noob Saibot is not a playable character in the arcade version, but the 16-bit versions have him selectable right from the start and give him his own moveset for the first time.
 He can throw a shadow ball that disables the opponent’s moves and blocking, perform a teleport grab, and send his shadow clone to attack the opponent.
 The story introduces him as a creature of the Netherrealm and member of the mysterious Brotherhood of Shadow, serving the fallen Elder God known as Shinnok.